Guided Fishing Trips by Montana Fishing Outfitters

 Thanks for visiting us at Montana Fishing Outfitters

-We have been chasing trout since across Montana since the mid-90s, but Montana Fishing Outfitters was founded from a lifetime of angling across the country and around the world.
-Our roots are in Montana, it's where we love to live, and we look forward to sharing our passion for all things fly fishing with you; amazing big sky landscapes, sparkling rivers, days afloat with good friends, and we’ll definitely catch some trout too!
+We have been chasing trout across Montana since the mid-90s, but Montana Fishing Outfitters was founded from a lifetime of angling across the country and around the world.
+Our roots are in Montana, it's where we love to live, and we look forward to sharing our passion for all things fly fishing with you; amazing Big Sky landscapes, fantastic rivers, days afloat with good friends, and we’ll definitely catch some trout too!

-We've got a wide variety of blue-ribbon trout waters, top-shelf professional fly fishing guides, and detail-minded personal customer service just waiting for your arrival.
+We've got a wide variety of blue-ribbon trout waters, professional and courteous fly fishing guides, and detail-minded personal customer service just waiting for your arrival.
 Let us help make your Montana fly fishing trip happen this year and you will not be disappointed.